 Mount Lindsey, Mountain summit in Costilla County, United States

-The mountain was renamed from Old Baldy Peak to Mount Lindsey in 1954 to honor Malcolm Lindsey, a Colorado Mountain Club leader.
-This change recognized his contributions to the climbing community.
+The mountain was formerly known as Old Baldy Peak and was renamed Mount Lindsey in 1954 to honor Malcolm Lindsey, a longtime leader of the Colorado Mountain Club.
+His work with the club made him a well-known figure in the state's climbing history.

 The community of curious travelers